Emiliano Zapata: 1910–1912: Maderista revolution and plan of Ayala

-Plan of Ayala and rebellion against Madero

 Compromises between the Madero and Zapata failed in November 1911, days after Madero was elected president.
+Zapata believed that Madero was abandoning the principles of the revolution, prioritizing his own political ambitions, and repressing those who demanded land reform.Zapata declared Madero illegitimate, calling for his removal and proposing Pascual Orozco, and later Zapata himself, as the rightful revolutionary leader.

-Zapata and Otilio Montaño Sánchez, a former school teacher, fled to the mountains of southwest Puebla.
+Zapata vowed that his forces would continue fighting until the original revolutionary goals were met, refusing compromises with the existing government.Zapata and Otilio Montaño Sánchez, a former school teacher, fled to the mountains of southwest Puebla.
 There they promulgated the most radical reform plan in Mexico, the Plan de Ayala (Plan of Ayala).
 The plan declared Madero a traitor, named as head of the revolution Pascual Orozco, the victorious general who captured Ciudad Juárez in 1911 forcing the resignation of Díaz.
 He outlined a plan for true land reform.

 Zapata had supported the ouster of Díaz and had the expectation that Madero would fulfill the promises made in the Plan of San Luis Potosí to return village lands.
 He did not share Madero's vision of democracy built on particular freedoms and guarantees that were meaningless to peasants: